chimney regulations and laws in colorado

 Grand Junction

 Grand Junction adheres to the 2018 International Fire Code and International Building Code to maintain chimney safety and integrity.
-Annual inspections are required, focusing on soundness and freedom from deposits.
+Annual inspections are required to assess soundness and freedom from deposits.
 Level 2 inspections are conducted when modified systems or appliances are added.
-Permits are mandatory for all chimney-related work in public areas, ensuring projects meet municipal safety regulations.
+Permits are required for all chimney-related work in public areas to ensure projects comply with municipal safety regulations.

 chimney regulations in grand junction